• 7 min read

 Oversupply

-A concentration of new completions in specific locations or property types can place short-term pressure on prices.
-These effects are often localised rather than citywide.
+A concentration of new completions in specific locations or property types can create short-term pricing pressure.
+However, these effects are typically community-specific rather than citywide.

-Dubai’s real estate market is closely linked to international capital flows.
-A significant global recession or financial shock could dampen investor activity and slow transaction volumes, leading to periods of price consolidation or correction.
+Dubai’s real estate market is connected to international capital flows.
+A significant global economic slowdown or period of uncertainty could impact investor activity and transaction volumes.

-Although Dubai attracts a high proportion of cash buyers, shifts in global interest rates or tighter lending conditions can influence affordability and buyer sentiment, particularly at the mid-market level.
+Changes in global interest rates can influence affordability and buyer sentiment, particularly among mortgage buyers.

 Taken in isolation, none of these factors necessarily points to a broad-based decline.
 However, they provide the framework for market corrections to emerge, reinforcing the importance of understanding asset selection and market timing.